SebastienPeillet/firemsg/README.md

 # firemsg
 Dev architecture to use LRIT meteosat data

-This will be the build for automatic treatment for MSG LRIT DATA.
+This will be the build for automatic process of MSG LRIT DATA, applied to fire detection.
+This application has been produced for the TAIMPO project.
-The data have to be downloaded from the Eumetsat Service: http://www.eumetsat.int/website/home/index.html This has been produced under a Ubuntu 14.04 OS
+The data have to be downloaded from the Eumetsat Service: http://www.eumetsat.int/website/home/index.html This has been produced under Ubuntu 14.04 and Debian Jessie.

 Some requierement :
   - xRITDecompress tools, free, available at http://www.eumetsat.int/website/home/Data/DataDelivery/SupportSoftwareandTools/index.html
-  - Pytroll librairies : mipp (0.9.2) and mpop (1.2.1) (https://github.com/pytroll)
+  - Pytroll librairies : mipp (0.10.0), mpop (1.2.1), pyproj (1.9.5.1), pyresample (1.2.3) (https://github.com/pytroll)
-  - Gdal with python extension (2.0.2)
+  - Gdal 1.10.1 (from distrib repository gdal-bin)
   - others to come

-Configuration :
+Installation :
-/cmd/config_firemsh.sh contains the config info
+Read install_cli.txt and follow instructions.